TheNewAttacker64/jarbou3/README.md

 - [x] kill kill process in the client system
 - [x] screenshare  stream target Desktop
 - [x] ngroksetup setup ngrok on target system
 - [x] changepolicy run any powershell scripts
+- [x] cwallpaper change wallpaper
 # DISCLAIMER
                                        TO BE USED FOR Education Purpose